Desotelle Theater, 300 W. 43rd St., #301, NYC, NY 10036

-Reservation required: use the registration on the left.
-Please also click here to fill out a registration form.
+Reservation required.
 Can't make March 5th?
 Come learn about the TRU Audition in a Q&A on March 12th, and get audition tips & techniques from agent Valerie Adami and casting director Bob Kale.
-Click here.

 Confirmed Coaches include (see below for full bios):

 - Valerie Adami